siberianfox/g2wiki/g2dialect-Operating-Model.md

 Summarized:

 1. **OS Functions** - such as files, communications and other things that don't touch the CNC
-1. **Machine Configuration** - one-time machine parameters and some in-job configuration
+1. **Configuration** - one-time machine parameters and some in-job configuration
 1. **Job Control** - material and setup parameters, preparation steps, status reporting, runtime overrides
 1. **Job Execution** - static file that actually runs the job (aka _the tape_)